sarahajuarez11/sarahajuarez11.github.io/_posts/2019-10-03-Linear-Regression-Model.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/p2/output_23_0.png" alt="">

-*Feature 1 is distributed mostly around 0-5000 Hertz, feature 2 is a little more evenly distributed, with the highestest distributions around 0-1 degrees and 10 degrees.
-Features 3 and 4 are distributed in 4 specific values, the rest of the values having no samples and feature 5 has the most samples between 0 and 0.01 meters.
-The outcome distribution increases until it peaks at around 128 decibels and then it decreases.*
+For question 2 of this homework, we had to implement a linear regression model using the ordinary least squares solution and then test the model by computing the residual sum of squares error between the actual and predicted outcome variable.
+Then in part (ii) I defined a function to calculate the OLS, and then used it on the training data to compute an array of 6 weights.
+After this, in part (iii), I defined a function to calculate the RSS value and then used to calculate the RSS using the test data, the weights calculated previously and test data’s actual outcomes.
+My RSS value when using all the features was about 71.
+For the bonus, I followed the same process, but using different feature combinations.
+Using features 3 and 4 I got an RSS of about 133, using features 1, 2, and 5 I got an RSS of about 107 and when using features 1 and 4 I got an RSS of  about 85.
+I wasn’t able to get and RSS value smaller than when I used all the features, however, I did not test all possible combinations, so it might be possible to achieve a smaller RSS value with a different combination of features.

+**Implementing a Linear Regression Model:**
-**(ii) (2 points)** Using the train data, implement a linear regression model using the ordinary least squares (OLS) solution.
-How many parameters does this model have?
+After that, I implemented a linear regression model using the ordinary least squares (OLS) solution.

-**Hint:** You will build the data matrix $X ∈ R^{N_{train}×6}$, whose rows correspond to the training samples $x_{1}, . . . , x_{N_{train}} ∈ R^{5×1}$ and columns to the features (including the constant 1 for the
+**Hint:** You will build the data matrix $$X ∈ R^{N_{train}×6}$$, whose rows correspond to the training samples $$x_{1}, . . . , x_{N_{train}} ∈ R^{5×1}$$ and columns to the features (including the constant 1 for the
 intercept):

 \begin{equation*}